physixkz/freddy-guerra-calendar/README.md

 Day Planner/Calendar

 Description
 A basic day planner where you can add events to your day.
 It will tell you the current day and you are given a set of times to add events.
 Events/hours that have passed will be grayed out while current hour events will be read and future hours will be green.
+You are able to save your events to the right by clicking the save button and it will store it in your local storage.

 Installation
 N/A